 It is also important to remember that, once the right to manage has been acquired, the landlord is also entitled to membership of the company.

-The Notice Inviting Participation must be in writing and in the prescribed form (see link to the prescribed form at the end of this section)and must be served on all qualifying leaseholders who are not, at the time of service, members of the RTM company or who have not already agreed to be members.
+The Notice Inviting Participation must be in writing and in the prescribed form and must be served on all qualifying leaseholders who are not, at the time of service, members of the RTM company or who have not already agreed to be members.
 It must:

 - state that the RTM company intends to acquire the right to manage;